 A meta-analysis done by the researchers from the Khon Kaen University in Thailand evaluated the risk factors for cholangiocarcinoma in Thailand based on studies obtained from online databases such as SCOPUS, Pro Quest, Science Direct, PubMed, and online public access catalog of Khon Kaen University since 2016.
 The study found a significant association between cholangiocarcinoma and factors such as age, Opisthorchis viverrini infection (a parasitic disease caused by species in the genus Opisthorchis), eating raw cyprinoid fish, family history of cancer, liquor consumption, and taking a specific anti-worm medication.
 (Siriporn Kamsa-ard et al, Asian Pac J Cancer Prev., 2018)

-In another systematic review done by the researchers from the Tufts University in United States and other Institutions in Canada, China and Italy, they highlighted that in addition to Opisthorchis viverrini/liver fluke, alcohol and smoking, family history of cancer, consumption of raw cyprinoid fish, consumption of high nitrate foods, and a specific worm treatment are also associated with a significantly increased risk of bile duct cancer.
+In another systematic review done by the researchers from the Tufts University in United States and other Institutions in Canada, China and Italy, they highlighted that in addition to Opisthorchis viverrini/liver fluke, alcohol and smoking, family history of cancer, including raw cyprinoid fish and high nitrate foods as part of the diet, and a specific worm treatment are also associated with a significantly increased risk of cholangiocarcinoma/bile duct cancer.
 (Jennifer A Steele et al, Infect Dis Poverty., 2018)

 Fermented Food Intake can Worsen Risk Factors of Cholangiocarcinoma-associated Opisthorchiasis (parasitic disease) – Preclinical Study